SYMPHONY OF THE CANYONS

 Modern School for Xylophone, Marimba and Vibraphone by Goldenberg

 Recommended Timpani Etudes: Modern Method for Timpani by Goodman

 Percussion: Be prepared to play rudiments (buzz roll, 5 stroke, 7 stroke, paradiddle, flam accents, flam taps, etc.)

 **Symphony of the Canyons is a College of the Canyons accredited course.
 Members are required to enroll in COC-Music 165 (Symphony) and are eligible to receive college credit for up to four (4) completed semesters of enrollment.
-Students will be given the required forms and a signed add slip at time of registration with SCVYO to help facilitate the College enrollment process.
+Students will be given the required forms at time of registration with SCVYO to help facilitate the College enrollment process.
 Students may enroll in Symphony more than four (4) semesters.
 These students will be required to submit an audit slip to the COC Community Education office at the start of the semester.
-Signed Audit slips will be available at time of SCVYO registration.

 **ACADEMY OF THE CANYONS STUDENTS - your counselor will assist with your COC enrollment in Symphony.
 You are still required to complete the SCVYO audition and registration process.